babaliaris/bootloader/README.md

 # bootloader
-Just learning how to build a bootloader :)
+Just learning how to build a bootloader.

 # Depedencies